memfault/interrupt/_posts/2020-06-17-cortex-m-breakpoints.md

 ##### Consequences

-Note one adverse side-effect of this approach is if you pull the power to your board and don't terminate things gracefully, a breakpoint instruction could get stuck on your device until you reflash the board.
-When no debugger is enabled, executing a breakpoint instruction will escalate to a HardFault, so this could leave your firmware in a state where it would crash loop!
+One adverse side-effect of this approach is if you pull the power to your board and don't terminate things gracefully, a breakpoint instruction could get stuck on your device until you reflash the board.
+When no debugger is enabled, executing a breakpoint instruction will [escalate to a HardFault]({% post_url 2019-11-20-cortex-m-fault-debug %}#hardfault-status-register-hfsr---0xe000ed2c), so this could leave your firmware in a state where it would crash loop!

-We can try this ourselves by:
+We can try this ourselves:

 1. Pull USB power on the nRF52